SBTCE POLICY 3-2-101 OPEN ADMISSIONS; SBTCE POLICY 3-2-103 MINIMUM AGE FOR ADMISSION

 - To apply as a Dual Credit student, an applicant must complete the Dual Credit application signed by the high school principal or guidance counselor or authorized education agency with jurisdiction over a home school program indicating the specific TTC courses for the student's enrollment.

-- Dual Credit students who enroll in at least six college credit hours in one semester may be eligible for Lottery Tuition Assistance.
+- Dual Credit students who are South Carolina residents and enroll in at least six college credit hours in one semester may be eligible for Lottery Tuition Assistance.

 - EARLY ADMIT PROGRAM

-High school students completing courses as part of the Early Admit program received credit for the courses on a TTC transcript.
+High school juniors and seniors completing courses as part of the Early Admit program receive college credit for the courses on a TTC transcript.

 - Courses taken as part of the Early Admit program do not affect a student's high school records.

-- To apply as an Early Admit, an applicant must complete the Early Admit application and obtain the signature of either the high school principal or guidance counselor or authorized education agency with jurisdiction over a home school program before submitting the application to TTC's High School Programs Office.
+- To apply as an Early Admit, an applicant must complete the Early Admit application and obtain the signature of either the high school principal or school counselor or authorized education agency with jurisdiction over a home school program before submitting the application to TTC's Division of School and Community Initiatives.

-- Early Admit students who enroll in at least six college credit hours in one semester may be eligible for Lottery Tuition Assistance.
-High School applicants must submit appropriate documentation to TTC's High School Programs Office with the Dual Credit or Early Admit application signed by the high school principal or guidance counselor or authorized education agency with jurisdiction over a home school program.
+- Early Admit students who are South Carolina residents and enroll in at least six college credit hours in one semester may be eligible for Lottery Tuition Assistance.